aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Three can keep a secret, if you get rid of two.
+> 🥠 The road to riches is paved with homework.

-Last update: Tue Jul  8 05:12:30 2025
+Last update: Wed Jul  9 05:15:44 2025

 ### Let's play! 🎮